jpesce/shite/source/notes/git-hooks.md

 ```

 This will prompt the user to confirm if they **really really** want to commit
 the changes.
-Menancing, but I’m not sure how effective.
+Menancing, but I’m not sure if effective.

 ## Tracking git hooks